-There are few sectors as quintessentially defensive as utilities, which has long had a reputation for strong dividends and stand up to the odd recession.
+There are few sectors as quintessentially defensive as utilities, which have long had a reputation for strong dividends and the ability to stand up to the odd recession.
 After all, few services are as essential as the basics like power and water, meaning that companies like Consolidated Edison can count on very steady revenue streams in good times and bad.
-And with Consolidated Edison finding a way to increase dividends in each of the last 44 years, it would seem they’ve figured out a business plan that keeps chugging along through it all.
+And with Consolidated Edison finding a way to increase dividends every year for nearly 50 years, it would seem they’ve figured out a business plan that keeps chugging along through it all.

 To be clear, Clorox was a pretty attractive stock before the coronavirus pandemic catapulted its sales to a new level and made the importance of its products all the more clear to the American public.
-It’s long had steady sales and has boosted dividends in over 40 straight years.
+It has long had steady sales and has boosted dividends for over 40 straight years.
 So, even if the current boost is merely temporary, this stock still has the potential to be a valuable part of your portfolio for years to come.